 Integrated Supply Management: Strategic Sourcing & Supplier Relations

 Since SDI is not a distributor, we’re not aligned with any specific product lines or suppliers.
-We make objective, unbiased recommendations to develop the most fitting integrated supply management solutions for more efficient, cost-cutting transaction processing.
-All based on 40+ years of working in partnership with suppliers and clients in a variety of industries.
+We make objective, unbiased recommendations to develop the most fitting integrated supply chain management solutions for more efficient, cost-cutting transaction processing.
+All based on 40+ years of integrated supply partnerships with suppliers and clients in a variety of industries.

 Our goal: beneficial supplier relationships.

 We work to establish mutually beneficial relationships with your existing supply base, as well as new suppliers.
 The SDI team handles all MRO supplier negotiations, sourcing, management and performance to ensure that all spending contributes to your overall savings.
-After a comprehensive data review, we provide strategic sourcing recommendations for truly integrated supply management, including right sourcing, supplier consolidation, re-sourcing, product standardization and more.
+After a comprehensive data review, we provide strategic sourcing recommendations for a truly integrated supply chain, including the right sourcing, supplier consolidation, re-sourcing, product standardization and more.